-Shareholders are being asked to consider and, if thought advisable, to approve a special resolution (the "Consolidation Resolution") authorizing an amendment to the Company's articles to consolidate its issued and outstanding Common Shares (the "Share Consolidation") at a ratio of between five and twenty-five pre-consolidation Common Shares for every one post-consolidation Common Share, as may be determined by the Board in its sole discretion (the "Consolidation Ratio").
+Shareholders are being asked to consider and, if thought advisable, to approve the special resolution set out in Appendix D to this Circular (the "Consolidation Resolution") authorizing an amendment to the Company's articles to consolidate its issued and outstanding Common Shares (the "Share Consolidation") at a ratio of between three and twenty-five pre-consolidation Common Shares for every one post-consolidation Common Share, as may be determined by the Board in its sole discretion (the "Consolidation Ratio").
 Subject to the approval of the TSX, approval of the Consolidation Resolution by Shareholders would give the Board the authority to implement the Share Consolidation and determine the exact Consolidation Ratio, in its sole discretion, at any time within one year of the date of Shareholder approval of the Consolidation Resolution.
-The full text of the Consolidation Resolution approving the proposed Share Consolidation is set out in Appendix B to this Circular.
+The full text of the Consolidation Resolution approving the proposed Share Consolidation is set out in Appendix D to this Circular.